What happens when you clone an assessment?

 Simple, Rubric, Advanced, and Bubble Sheet assessments can be cloned; Plus Assessments cannot be cloned.

-- Since Plus Assessments are never actually in draft form, they are unable to be cloned.
-Creating a Plus Assessment is such a quick and easy process, therefore, making a new Plus Assessment with the same settings won't take long at all.
-Reach out to us in the chat feature if you have questions!
+Since Plus Assessments are never actually in draft form, they are unable to be cloned.
+Creating a Plus Assessment is such a quick and easy process that making a new Plus Assessment with the same settings won't take long at all.
+Reach out to us in the chat feature if you have questions.

 How to Clone an Assessment

 Step 4: Edit clone information.

 ➡️ Name - The cloned title will be appended with the word "Copy," but this is editable.

 ➡️ Type (category) - By default, it will stay the current type category, but any other type can be selected.

 ➡️ Grading Scale - This can be changed within certain parameters: